dkolkena/adhd/adhd.md

 * Tic disorders
 * Autism spectrum disorders

-^ Depression: could be reaction to environmental stressors, or sometimes correlate with bipolar (impulsivity)
+^ Depression: could be reaction to environmental stressors, or sometimes correlate with bipolar (impulsivity).
+Imagine the effect of constantly being told you failed just because you didn't try hard enough etc.

 ^ Anxiety: sense of impending doom (exacerbated by procrastination), mood swings, lack of energy, low self-esteem, imposter syndrome

 ^ ODD: refusing to comply with rules, frequent periods of anger/resentfulness, potentially issues with unhealthy criminal behavior

-^ Tics could include vocal tics, motor tics, nervous habits like nail biting/nose picking/hair pulling, even Tourette's
+^ Tics could include vocal tics, motor tics, nervous habits like nail biting/nose picking/hair pulling/knuckle cracking/jaw clenching, even Tourette's

 ^ Like ADHD, Spectrum disorders can affect language skills, behavior, social interactions, and the ability to learn.
 Share "neurodiversity", share some elements with ADHD but are a separate diagnosis.